zuzuliani/fridday/examples/api_examples.md

-# BifrostAI Chatbot API Examples
+# fridday-edith-ai Chatbot API Examples

 These examples show how to interact with the deployed chatbot API using various tools.